Everybody loves a bright white smile, and there are a variety of products and procedures available to help you improve the look of yours.

 Finding the Best Treatment for You

 Schedule a visit with your dentist to learn whether whitening procedures would be effective for you.
 Whiteners do not correct all types of discoloration.
 For example, yellowish teeth will probably bleach well, brownish teeth may bleach less effectively, and grayish teeth may require extended bleaching time or other esthetic dentistry treatment options.
 Likewise, whitening may not enhance your smile if you have had tooth-colored fillings or crowns.
-The whitener will not affect the color of these materials and they will stand out in your newly whitened smile.
-In these cases, you do have other options, such as porcelain veneers.
+The whitener will not affect the color of these materials, and they will stand out in your newly whitened smile.
+In these cases, you do have other options, such as porcelain veneers or crowns.

 Tooth Whitening Treatments